SheCodesAus/she-codes-crowdfunding-api-project-YessyLee/README.md

   - [X] Create
   - [X] Retrieve
   - [X] Update
-  - [ ] Destroy - I will likely to implement "CLOSE" instead of Destroy, in case there are portion of money been donated, which can be returned to supporters if the owners decided not to go ahead with the study.
+  - [ ] Destroy - I will likely implement "CLOSE" instead of Destroy, in case there are portion of money been donated, which can be returned to supporters if the owners decided not to go ahead with the study.
 - Pledge
   - [X] Create
   - [X] Retrieve